armin-reichert/pacman/README.md

-# A hopefully comprehensible Pac-Man implementation using finite-state machines
+# A (hopefully comprehensible) Pac-Man implementation using finite-state machines

 [![Pac-Man](https://i3.ytimg.com/vi/_3GhJGIOTp4/maxresdefault.jpg)](https://www.youtube.com/watch?v=_3GhJGIOTp4)

-## Pac-Man?
-Really?
-How uncool!

-My personal fascination for "Pac-Man" comes from the fact that the single computer game I played regularly was  ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running on my Apple II+ clone in the mid-eighties, on a monochrome monitor, but what a sound came out of my crappy PC speaker!
+The only computer game I played regularly was a Pac-Man clone named ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running at the time (1984) on my Apple II+ clone, on a monochrome monitor with a single crappy little speaker, but that hypnotising sound is still in my head.

-But also today, a seemingly simple game like Pac-Man can be very instructive from a programmer's point of view.

-## The programming challenge
+## The challenge
-Implementing Pac-Man is challenging not because of the core game functionality like implementing a game loop, updating and drawing entities, handling collisions etc. but for others reasons:
+Implementing Pac-Man was quite challenging (for me) not because of the core game functionality like implementing a game loop, updating and drawing entities, handling collisions etc. but for others reasons:

 First, implementing a good representation of the maze and the correct movement of the game characters through the maze are not trivial.
 Pac-Man's movement direction is controlled by the keyboard and the intended move direction can be selected already before Pac-Man actually can turn to that direction.